DocHatty/Vulpes-Celare/README.md

 ## License

-**Evaluation License Only.** This software is provided for evaluation and research purposes only.
-Not for clinical use, commercial use, or redistribution.
-See [LICENSE-EVALUATION.txt](LICENSE-EVALUATION.txt) for full terms.

-For commercial licensing or clinical deployment inquiries, open an issue on GitHub.
+**This software is not open source.**

+Vulpes Celare is provided under an [Evaluation License](LICENSE-EVALUATION.txt) for research and educational use only.
+You may view, study, and run the software locally for evaluation purposes.

+You may **not** use this software for clinical care, commercial purposes, or redistribute it in any form without prior written permission.

+For licensing inquiries, contact the maintainers via [GitHub Issues](https://github.com/DocHatty/Vulpes-Celare/issues).

 ## Contributing